cytoscape/cytoscape/README.md

 ___Core Apps___ are Cytoscape apps originally from the core distribution.
 They are located in their own separate GitHub repositories.
 Cytoscape depends on the latest version of each core app deployed to the Nexus repository, so you don't need to build core apps to build Cytoscape core.

 ### Checking out core apps
 Assuming you are in the subproject directory of Cytoscape project (not the parent level), then ```./cy.sh apps``` will check out every core app into the ```apps``` subdirectory.
 Each is hosted in its own GitHub repository, and changes can be committed directly to each directory.
-To test changes, simply install the JAR using the App Manager or copy to the ~/CytoscapeConfiguration/3/apps/installed directory
+To test changes, simply install the JAR using the App Manager or copy to the ~/CytoscapeConfiguration/3/apps/installed directory.

 ### Updating core apps
 When a core app update is ready to be pushed to the App Store and the development version of Cytoscape, there are a few steps you need to follow.
 Before releasing, the version number must be a non-SNAPSHOT version, and the core app must not depend on SNAPSHOT APIs.

 1. Deploy to Nexus using ```mvn deploy``` - note that you will need to have our repository properly configured in ~/.m2/settings.xml to do this.
 1. Update the gui-distribution/assembly/pom.xml file in Cytoscape core to depend on the new version of the core app.
+1. Update the core apps meta-app (located [here](https://github.com/cytoscape/core-apps-meta), or in apps/core-apps-meta if you used the cy.sh script to check out all core apps) to reflect the newest version of the core app.
+The core apps meta-app doesn't need to be re-released to the App Store between releases (unless a new core app is being added, in which case a new release should be submitted as if it were any other core app).
 1. Submit the new core app to the App Store using the web-based submission process at apps.cytoscape.org.
 1. Update the core app's version for future development - i.e. if the last release was 3.3.1, update it to 3.3.2-SNAPSHOT.

+Note: If a core app update depends on an unreleased version of the Cytoscape API, it cannot be released to the App Store.
+In that case, to add it to the development version you will want to follow the same steps as above, but skip the steps relating to App Store submission and updating the core apps meta-app.
+You will leave the core app's version as a -SNAPSHOT release, and use that when updating the gui-distribution/assembly/pom.xml.
+When preparing to release Cytoscape, at that time you would remove the -SNAPSHOT and update the API dependencies to release versions (though the app shouldn't be submitted to the App Store until you are ready to release).

 ## Notes for Windows Developers
 Windows implementations of Git and other tools differ slightly from the above.